Please use this link to cite this page - https://www.crsbi.ac.uk/view-item?i=10296.

 Find out how to cite the CRSBI website here.

-Waldron is mentioned in the Domesday Book, but no church.
+Waldron is mentioned in the Domesday Survey, but no church.
 In 1908 Walker reported that this 'font' had only recently been found, being used as a watering trough in a farmyard.
 Traces of a lead lining were found, and it was moved to the church.

 The broad, shallow proportions of this basin are unusual for a Norman font.
 Mee, in The King's England, Sussex, suggested that it is of Saxon date and compared it with the fonts of Selham and Bignor.